gilsweed/medical-ocr-app/TROUBLESHOOTING.md

   - Check backend terminal for errors.
   - Ensure port 8082 is free or change the port in both backend and Electron.
   - Reinstall Python dependencies.
+  - Ensure Tesseract OCR is installed and working.

 ### 5. UI Not Centered or Not Modern
 - **Root Cause:** Outdated or missing CSS.
 - **Solution:**
   - Update `index.css` with the latest modern, centered styles (see [README.md](README.md#installation--usage)).

+### 6. OCR Output is Poor or Empty
+- **Root Cause:** Low-quality scan, wrong language, or OCR engine issue.
+- **Solution:**
+  - Ensure the document is high-quality and clearly scanned.
+  - Check that the correct OCR language (Hebrew/English) is selected.
+  - If using pytesseract, ensure the correct language data is installed.
+  - If the app shows a warning about OCR quality, use the 'Open File' button to manually review the file.
+  - Consider trying a different OCR engine if results are consistently poor.

+### 7. 'Open File' Button Does Not Work
+- **Root Cause:** File path is invalid or Electron shell integration is broken.
+- **Solution:**
+  - Ensure the file exists at the given path.
+  - Check for errors in the Electron main/renderer process.
+  - Update Electron to the latest version if needed.

 ---